 Washing Machine Wastewater in the Yard

-Rural mobile homes with septic tanks are often drained into the yard but it really needs to stop for a few good reasons.
+Rural mobile homes with septic tanks are often drained into the yard.
+This practice should not occur for a few good reasons.

 Draining the water into the yard can cause a variety of issues that many homeowners don’t think about.
 First, the drain usually ends up draining close to the home so water ends up under the home.
 That amount of water cannot be dried up with a few vents in the skirting.
 Mold and mildew love dark wet places.
 It can also cause condensation issues with your furnace and ductwork.